PriyaDambal/Opensource/README.md

-# Opensource
+# Opensource commits
-This project helps development team to know the contribution in opensource.
+This project helps development team to know the contribution of commits in opensource.

 PROJECT OPEN SOURCE